Bertrand/handlebars-objc/README.md

 The doc folder contains some guides that will help you learn how to use handlebars-objc step by step:
  - [Introduction](https://github.com/fotonauts/handlebars-objc/blob/master/README.md): This guide
+ - [Installation](https://github.com/fotonauts/handlebars-objc/blob/master/doc/Installation.md): how to install handlebars-objc in your XCode project
  - [Context Objects](https://github.com/fotonauts/handlebars-objc/blob/master/doc/ContextObjects.md): How Handlebars accesses data in your context objects
  - [Writing Helpers](https://github.com/fotonauts/handlebars-objc/blob/master/doc/WritingHelpers.md): Learn how to write your own helpers